AElfProject/aelf-stablecoin/README.md

-# aelf-dex
+# aelf-stablecoin
-Decentralized exchange on aelf
+Stablecoin on AElf